 - Hollywood Strings, Brass, and Woodwind

 - Motu MX4 (now obsolete as not 64bit compatible, yet previously one of my favorites)

 Let’s talk about the business side of things.
 When did you realize you could make a living like this?
 How do you go about it?

 (Above: Another GoPro video with Dexter Britain’s soundtrack – ed)

 I struggled for a long time attempting to get my music with publishers, labels, and music supervisors.
 That being the typically thought-of route when trying to make it in the industry.
-After spending a long time getting nowhere I gave my music away for free with a Creative Commons license on Soundcloud (one of our favorite ways to discover new music – ed).
+After spending a long time getting nowhere I gave my music away for free with a Creative Commons license on Soundcloud.
 It was picked up by The Free Music Archive and NotCot.org.
 This was the first flood of interest in my music, and everything appeared to start rolling after that.
 Requests to use my music commercially began and I was looking to facilitate the licensing opportunities myself.
 This was somewhat successful, however as my client list grew I felt the need to find a licensing company who could take over the mounting paperwork.
 This is how I came across The Music Bed who have helped me earn a living through music and continue to make a name for myself amongst film makers.